Why Kidney Stones Are Hitting Kids Harder and Younger

 “Numerous studies consistently report a stunning increase in urinary stone disease among children and adolescents,” Dr. Guido Filler, a pediatric nephrologist and author of “asSALTed,” told The Epoch Times.
 “Kidney stones are appearing at younger ages and are increasingly affecting females.”

 A 2023 study in Frontiers in Medicine reported a 46 percent rise in kidney stone surgeries in Ontario, Canada, from 2002 to 2016, with the percentage of female pediatric cases increasing from 44 percent to nearly 63 percent by 2018.
-In the United States, the condition is also rising, with adolescent girls aged 10 to 17 seeing the largest increases, according to the research.
+In the United States, the condition is also rising, with adolescent girls ages 10 to 17 seeing the largest increases, according to the research.
 The growing prevalence of kidney stones has prompted leading institutions, such as the University of Michigan, Children’s Hospital of Philadelphia, and Boston Children’s Hospital, to establish specialized pediatric stone clinics.
 These centers are designed to provide tailored care and address the needs of a rising number of young patients.

 Calcium to Blame

 Kidney stones are hard deposits that form in the kidneys and cause intense pain when moving through the urinary tract.
-They develop when substances like calcium or oxalate in urine become overly concentrated and form crystals.
+They develop when substances such as calcium or oxalate in urine become overly concentrated and form crystals.
 Calcium-based stones are the most common in children.
-Treatment depends on the stone’s size and severity:
+Treatment depends on the stone’s size and severity.
+Small stones often pass naturally with hydration and pain relievers; medications may help relax the ureter.

 ‘Perfect Storm’ for Stones

 Processed foods, common in children’s diets, fuel kidney stones.
 According to Filler, their high sodium content increases calcium in the urine, while fewer vegetables mean less citrate, a compound in lemons and broccoli that helps prevent stones.
 This high-salt, low-vegetable diet creates a perfect storm for kidney stones.
-Dehydration is a major factor in the development of kidney stones, according to Dr. Joel “Gator” Warsh, an integrative pediatrician.
+Dehydration is a major factor in the development of kidney stones, according to Dr. Joel Warsh, an integrative pediatrician.

 “Many children do not consume enough water, relying instead on sugary beverages that can exacerbate the risk of stone formation,” he told The Epoch Times.
 More than half of U.S. children are chronically dehydrated, according to a study in the American Journal of Public Health.
-Researchers found that 54.5 percent of kids aged 6 to 19 had inadequate hydration.
+Researchers found that 54.5 percent of kids ages 6 to 19 had inadequate hydration.

 Inactivity compounds the problem.
-Results from a population-based study published in the International Journal of Surgery indicated a trend towards higher stone rates among inactive children, as prolonged sitting fosters metabolic changes that promote stones.
+Results from a population-based study published in the International Journal of Surgery indicated a trend toward higher stone rates among inactive children, as prolonged sitting fosters metabolic changes that promote stones.

 Rising global temperatures amplify this risk by increasing sweating and dehydration, which lead to more concentrated urine—a known factor in stone development.
 Low daily water intake only worsens these effects.

-“This project is centered on improving the research infrastructure and community around kidney stone disease,” Dr. Ryan Hsi said in a press release.
-Using AI and clinical expertise, USDHub will examine CT scans, stone composition, and metabolic profiles.
+“This project is centered on improving the research infrastructure and community around kidney stone disease,” Dr. Ryan Hsi said in a statement.

 Still, much remains unknown, and understanding these complex factors will take time and further investigation.